Linux Virtual Delivery Agent

 • CTX_XDL_SUPPORT_DDC_AS_CNAME=’y|n’ – The Linux VDA supports specifying a Delivery Controller name using a DNS CNAME record.

-Set the environment variable and run the configure script:
+Set the environment variable and run the configuration script:

 export CTX_XDL_NON_DOMAIN_JOINED='n'